jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 ---

-Tiamat made weighty her handiwork,

-Evil she wrought against the gods her children.
+Tiamat made weighty her handiwork, Evil she wrought against the gods her children.

 To avenge Apsu, Tiamat planned evil.

 But how she had collected her forces, the god unto Ea [Enki] divulged.

-Ea [Enki] harkened to this thing
+Ea [Enki] harkened to this thing.

 He was grievously afflicted and he sat in sorrow.